Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

 \subsection{Relation to Theoretical Models for AGN-regulated Cooling}

-Simulations of isolated clusters and analytic models describe how gas can become unstable in the ICM, ``precipitating'' out of the hot gas and falling onto the BCG and central SMBH as it cools \citep[e.g.][]{Sharma2012, Gaspari2013,Gaspari2017, Voit2015, Prasad2017, Prasad2018}.
-As this gas feeds the central SMBH, the resulting feedback in turn regulates this cooling \citep{Gaspari2017a,Voit2017, Prasad2017, Prasad2018}.
-Observations of cooling flows and gaseous disks in the centers of galaxy clusters and groups \citep[e.g.][]{Tremblay2018, Juranova2019, Rose2019}, as well as the nature of scaling relations between the temperature, X-ray luminosity, and central SMBH mass of groups and clusters \citep{Voit2018, Gaspari2019} support this picture.
-The stability of the ICM against this rapid cooling is encapsulated in the ratio of cooling time to free-fall time of the gas \citep[e.g.][]{McCourt2012, Sharma2012, Prasad2015, Voit2017}, although other criteria have been suggested as well \citep{Voit2008, Gaspari2015,Gaspari2018}.

-The evolution of cooling to free-fall time for {\sc RomulusC} presented in Fig.~\ref{fig:tcool_tff} shows that our results are broadly consistent with this picture of precipitation-regulated cooling, though we stress that it is possible we still lack the resolution to fully resolve this instability.
-We do not expect significantly low ratios ($t_{\rm cool}/t_{\rm ff} \sim1$) because in this scenario the halo gas is very unstable and will lead to rapid cooling and therefore heating due to feedback which will quickly bring the ratio back to higher values \citep{Voit2017}.
+The evolution of cooling to free-fall time for {\sc RomulusC} presented in Figure~\ref{fig:tcool_tff} shows that our results are broadly consistent with the picture of precipitation-regulated cooling \citep[c.f.,][]{Sharma2012, Gaspari2013,Gaspari2017, Voit2015, Prasad2017, Prasad2018}.
 Typical cooling to free-fall time ratios for observed clusters lie in a range $\sim10-30$ \citep{Hogan2017,Voit2018b}, though values below 10 have been observed \citep{Pulido2018, Babyk2018}.
 Ratios below 30 are seen in clusters with significant multiphase gas, whereas values around 30 or above are coincident with ICM that are mostly single phase \citep{Voit2018b}.
-As shown in Fig.~\ref{fig:tcool_tff}, the $t_{\rm cool}/t_{\rm ff}$ ratios in the {\sc RomulusC} are typically no smaller than 10 and, but the ratios fall well below 30 during the phase with significant cooling and star formation in the core.
+As shown in Figure~\ref{fig:tcool_tff}, the $t_{\rm cool}/t_{\rm ff}$ ratios in the {\sc RomulusC} are typically no smaller than 10 and, but the ratios fall well below 30 during the phase with significant cooling and star formation in the core.
 During the period when the BCG is quenching due to strong, large-scale outflows driven by the AGN \citep{Tremmel2019} the ratio remains steady at or just below $\sim30$, consistent with observed clusters with less multiphase gas in their centers.